 The unpredictability of these mood swings is unnerving for family and friends who are slowly watching their loved one slip away.

-Alzheimer’s is a progressive neurodegenerative disease that destroys healthy brain cells.
+Alzheimer’s is a progressive, neurodegenerative disease that destroys healthy brain cells.
 The symptoms worsen over time and a person can suffer with it from four to eight years on average.
-Depending on the circumstances some people have survived up to twenty years after diagnosis.
+Depending on the circumstances, life expectancy may last up to twenty years after diagnosis.

 Changes in the brain begin to occur years before any symptoms present themselves.
 This is referred to as the “preclinical” period.

-Looking back I recall times when my dad behaved oddly or had difficulty doing a task that he’d done a hundred times.
+Looking back, I recall times when my dad behaved oddly or had difficulty doing a task that he’d done a hundred times before.

-He took medication for high blood pressure, cholesterol, and diabetes for years, but, we weren’t aware of the changes occurring in his brain.
+He took medications for high blood pressure, cholesterol, and diabetes, but we weren’t aware of the changes occurring in his brain.

-I don’t know if his doctors warned him about dementia as a possible outcome of his other conditions.
-If they did he didn’t share that information with our family.
+I don’t know if the doctors warned him about dementia as a possible outcome of his other conditions.
+If they did he chose not to share that information with our family.

-- Mild (Early Stage) – In the earliest stages of the disease, the person is still able to function independently.
+In the earliest stages of the disease, the person is still able to function independently.
 They continue their normal routines with only slight lapses of memory and minor confusion.
-Family members may begin to notice their difficulties.
+There can be physical signs, as well.
+Family members may begin to notice these difficulties.
 A trained physician can detect problems with concentration and memory through a detailed exam.
+Likewise, physical exams often expose changes in gait and balance.

-- Moderate (Middle Stage) – This is the stage that typically lasts the longest, sometimes for years.
-Symptoms become much more obvious and the loved one requires a greater level of care.
+This is the stage that typically lasts the longest, sometimes for years.
+Symptoms, both mental and physical, become much more obvious and the loved one requires a greater level of care.
+The confusion and disorientation that begins in the middle stage influences the person’s perception of reality.

-- Severe (Late Stage) – Patients in this stage require full-time assistance with daily activities and personal care.
+Patients in this stage require full-time assistance with daily activities and personal care.
 They have difficulty communicating and lose awareness of their surroundings.
+They no longer recognize familiar faces.
 Their physical condition worsens along with their mental state.

 It’s important to become familiar with these stages so that caretakers can understand what the patient is experiencing.